UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

  - setup the Slurm TSI on a HPC login node
  - deploy UNICORE Gateway and UNICORE/X on one VM or physical server
- - create a self-signed certificate for Gateway and UNICORE/X
  - connect UNICORE/X and TSI
  - add test user(s)
  - make a Slurm queue accessible via UNICORE
  - test the installation via 'curl'
+ - replace the "demo" certificate by a more secure self-signed certificate for Gateway and UNICORE/X

 .. figure:: _static/example-single-cluster.png
    :width: 600
    :alt: Example deployment of UNICORE for a single cluster